easy-note/DL_paper_review/README.md

 ### Research Trends
 - [Study] Deep Learning research trends based on arxiv sanity (Monthly)
-- Introduct the latest research or papers that are gainig popularity based on [arXis sanity](https://arxiv-sanity-lite.com/).
+- Introduct the latest research or papers that are gainig popularity based on [arXiv sanity](https://arxiv-sanity-lite.com/).
 - Currently, it is not possible to extract statistical data such as hot papers from arXiv sanity, so only operating Paper Review.

 ### Note